History of Rhode Island: Battle of Rhode Island

 The Battle of Rhode Island was fought during the summer of 1778 and was an unsuccessful attempt to expel the British from Narragansett Bay, although few Colonial casualties occurred.
 The Marquis de Lafayette called the action the "best fought" of the war.
 The British were forced to concentrate their forces in New York and consequently left Newport.
 The French under Rochambeau landed in Newport in 1780, and it became the base of the French forces in the United States for the remainder of the war.
 The French soldiers behaved themselves so well that, in gratitude, the Rhode Island General Assembly repealed an old law banning Catholics from living in Rhode Island.
 The first Catholic mass in Rhode Island was said in Newport during this time.

-Rural resistance to the Constitution was strong in Rhode Island, and the anti-federalist Country Party controlled the General Assembly from 1786 to 1790.
-In 1788, anti-federalist politician and Revolutionary War General William West led an armed force of 1,000 troops to Providence to oppose a July 4 celebration of nine states having ratified the Constitution.
+Rural resistance to the Constitution was strong in Rhode Island, and the Anti-Federalist Country Party controlled the General Assembly from 1786 to 1790.
+In 1788, Anti-Federalist politician and Revolutionary War General William West led an armed force of 1,000 troops to Providence to oppose a July 4 celebration of nine states having ratified the Constitution.
 Civil war was narrowly averted by a compromise limiting the Fourth of July celebration.
 The State of Rhode Island was the last of the 13 states to ratify the United States Constitution (May 29, 1790), only doing so after being threatened with having its exports taxed as a foreign nation.

 Slavery in Rhode Island

-In 1652, Rhode Island passed the first abolition law in the Thirteen Colonies banning slavery, but the law was not enforced by the end of the 17th century.
+In 1652, the first statute in the Thirteen Colonies banning slavery was passed, but the law was not enforced by the end of the 17th century.
+In 1703, a law passed by the Rhode Island General Assembly effectively overturned this municipal statute.

+According to the 1680 Colonial census, there were 175 enslaved people in Rhode Island, including both native and Black persons.

 By 1774, the slave population of Rhode Island was 6.3 percent, nearly twice as high as any other New England colony.
 In the late 18th century, several Rhode Island merchant families began actively engaging in the triangle trade.
 James and John DeWolf of Bristol were the largest slave traders in Rhode Island.
 In the years after the Revolution, Rhode Island merchants controlled between 60 and 90 percent of the American trade of enslaved African people.
 In the 18th century, Rhode Island's economy depended largely upon the triangle trade; Rhode Islanders distilled rum from molasses, sent the rum to Africa to trade for slaves, and then traded the slaves in the West Indies for more molasses.

+At its peak, Rhode Island had the highest percentage of enslaved people in New England, due to the many farms in Washington County.
+Somewhere between 15% and 25% of the population of Washington County was enslaved.